 — United Church of Christ Statement of Faith

 The United Church of Christ operates locally through regional “conferences” serving specific geographic areas.
-Our church is a member of the Massachusetts Conference of the United Church of Christ.
+Our church is a member of the newly formed Southern New England Conference of the United Church of Christ.
 You can learn more about the Massachusetts Conference on their website.